A small group discussion technique for upper elementary to help you facilitate meaningful discussion

 I first learned about Tower of Talk when I was in college studying elementary education.
 I visited a 3rd grade classroom where it was clear that the students understood how to stay on-task and engage in a book talk with a group of their classmates.

-At this point in my time studying education, I had observed in a variety of upper elementary classrooms, as well as spent time substitute teaching, and I was in awe of the focus these eight year-olds had when it came to sharing about the book they were reading.
+At this point in my time studying education, I had observed in a variety of upper elementary classrooms, as well as spent time as a substitute teacher, and I was in awe of the focus these eight year-olds had when it came to sharing about the book they were reading.

 When my class finally got a chance to speak with the classroom teacher at the end of the morning, he assured us that he was not in fact a magician, but he did have a hat of tricks to share with us in the form of Unifix Cubes.
 The colorful manipulatives that are frequently used as an aide in math class were his savior when it came to small group discussions with the creation of Tower of Talk.